auth0/docs/articles/_includes/_native_passwordless_warning.md

 ::: warning
 This functionality has been deprecated in native.
-After June 2017, tenants cannot use the native <dfn data-key="passwordless">passwordless</dfn> flow.
-The functionality will continue to work for tenants that currently have it enabled.
-If at some point the passwordless mode feature is changed or removed from service, customers who currently use it will be notified beforehand and given ample time to migrate.
+After June 2017, tenants cannot use the <dfn data-key="passwordless">passwordless</dfn> functions in Auth0 SDKs.
+The functionality will continue to work for tenants that already had it enabled at that time.
+Customers are encouraged to use [passwordless with Universal Login](connections/passwordless/guides/implement-passwordless/passwordless-with-universal-login) or [passwordless with /oauth/token](connections/passwordless/guides/implement-passwordless/passwordless-with-oauth-token)
 :::